Stone Medallions Installation Instructions

 For outdoor installation, we recommend using solid marble medallions 16-19mm thick.
 Please choose the 3/4" thickness option when ordering on-line.

 The most crucial aspect of the outdoor installation is a proper foundation.
 The foundation pad must be cast-in-place using high-compression strength concrete at least 5" thick.
 Preferably use the metal net or rebar reinforcement to prevent cracking.
 Make sure the concrete pad is flat and even.
 The cracked or uneven foundation is the number one reason for installation failure.
+We recommend to apply primer to concrete or self-leveling compound for a better adhesion.

 Be very careful handling the solid marble medallion.